A Tradition of Innovation

 NYU Law is an intellectual powerhouse, with more than 100 faculty, 300 courses, 16 areas of study, over 30 centers, and over 80 student organizations.

-The Law School has long taken a leadership role in introducing changes that have redefined legal education.
-Most recently, we launched initiatives to assure that our graduates are practice-ready for today's world.
-Highlights include: NYU Law Abroad; our Washington, DC-based Legislative and Regulatory Process Clinic; and our Leadership & Financial Literacy program.
+The Law School has long taken a leadership role in introducing changes that have redefined legal education, regularly launching initiatives to assure that our graduates are practice-ready for today's world.
+Recent examples include NYU Law Abroad and our Washington, DC-based Legislative and Regulatory Process Clinic.

 To hear students and recent alumni talk about their NYU Law experiences, visit in our multimedia project, "The View from Washington Square."